alextaujenis/code-challenge/README.md

 The final solution leverages a Ruby on Rails API, SQLite, Docker, Rspec, and Faker.
 This challenge was completed in chunks when my free-time allowed.

+## Getting Started

+This application can be started via Docker by executing the command:

+`./run app`

+The test suite can be run via Docker with:

+`./run test`

+* *Note: Docker Desktop must be installed to use the `./run` commands.*

 ## Endpoints

 ### Common Ancestor